Aer Lingus: Post-war expansion

 On 9 November 1945, regular services were resumed with an inaugural flight to London.
-From this point Aer Lingus aircraft, initially mostly Douglas DC-3s, were painted in a silver and green livery.
+From this point, Aer Lingus aircraft, initially mostly Douglas DC-3s, were painted in a silver and green livery.
 The airline introduced its first flight attendants.

 In 1946, a new Anglo-Irish agreement gave Aer Lingus exclusive UK traffic rights from Ireland in exchange for a 40% holding by British Overseas Airways Corporation (BOAC) and British European Airways (BEA).
-Because of Aer Lingus' growth the airline bought seven new Vickers Viking aircraft in 1947, however, these proved to be uneconomical and were soon sold.
+Because of Aer Lingus' growth, the airline bought seven new Vickers Viking aircraft in 1947; however, these proved to be uneconomical and were soon sold.

 In 1947, Aerlínte Éireann came into existence to operate transatlantic flights to New York City from Ireland.
 The airline ordered five new Lockheed L-749 Constellations, but a change of government and a financial crisis prevented the service from starting.
 John A Costello, the incoming Fine Gael Taoiseach (Prime Minister), was not a keen supporter of air travel and thought that flying the Atlantic was too grandiose a scheme for a small airline from a small country like Ireland.

 During the late 1940s and early 1950s, Aer Lingus introduced routes to Brussels, Amsterdam via Manchester and to Rome.
 Because of the expanding route structure, the airline became one of the early purchasers of Vickers Viscount 700s in 1951, which were placed in service in April 1954.
 In 1952, the airline expanded its all-freight services and acquired a small fleet of Bristol 170 Freighters, which remained in service until 1957.

 Prof. Patrick Lynch was appointed the chairman of Aer Lingus and Aer Rianta in 1954 and served in the position until 1975.
 In 1956, Aer Lingus introduced a new, green-top livery with a white lightning flash down the windows and the Irish flag displayed on the fin.

 First transatlantic service

 On 28 April 1958, Aerlínte Éireann operated its first transatlantic service from Shannon to New York.
 In 1960, Aerlínte Éireann was renamed Aer Lingus.

-Aer Lingus bought seven Fokker F27 Friendships, which were delivered between November 1958 and May 1959.
+Aer Lingus bought seven Fokker F27s, which were delivered between November 1958 and May 1959.
 These were used in short-haul services to the UK, gradually replacing the Dakotas, until Aer Lingus replaced them in 1966 with secondhand Viscount 800s.

 The airline entered the jet age on 14 December 1960 when it received three Boeing 720 for use on the New York route and the newest Aer Lingus destination Boston.

 In 1963, Aer Lingus added Aviation Traders Carvairs to the fleet.
 These aircraft could transport five cars which were loaded into the fuselage through the nose of the aircraft.
 The Carvair proved to be uneconomical for the airline partly due to the rise of auto ferry services, and the aircraft were used for freight services until disposed of.

 The Boeing 720s proved to be a success for the airline on the transatlantic routes.
 To supplement these, Aer Lingus took delivery of its first larger Boeing 707 in 1964, and the type continued to serve the airline until 1986.